KristianColville1/my-profit/README.md

 </details>
 <br>

-6. I want the application to look professional for my organization
+6. As a returning user I want to see available options

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |